 The exam session cannot be recorded in any way, neither by professors nor by students.

-This exam format is designed for a maximum of 20 students so that the professor can appropriately monitor the participants and also to limit potential network connection problems.
+This exam format is designed for a maximum of 24 students so that the professor can appropriately monitor the participants.

 If there is a large number of students registered for the exam it is necessary to organize a series of smaller sessions at staggered times or on different days.